ACSH and the Sustainable Development Goals

 It is important to note that the Astana Hub has been made possible due to the sustained interest of the governments participating in it, since the Hub provides a partnership platform for a purely professional dialogue without politicization, uniting efforts to reform and build capacity of civil services in the countries of the region.
 Today, the Astana Hub comprises 40 participating countries and partners with about 35 renowned international organizations in public administration.

-Fostering regional cooperation as its key area of activity, the Hub conducts periodic needs assessment studies to identify common challenges and current global and regional trends in civil service development, sharing the knowltxt_enedge for stronger institutions and governments.
+Fostering regional cooperation as its key area of activity, the Hub conducts periodic needs assessment studies to identify common challenges and current global and regional trends in civil service development, sharing the knowledge for stronger institutions and governments.

 Searching for and promoting new effective solutions in public administration, the Astana Hub launched the Innovative Solutions Scheme, in 2015, which aims not only to identify and award the most effective innovative solutions in public service delivery, but also to encourage replication of such solutions in the region.
 The Astana Hub advocates for the use of strategic foresight in the civil service to better address the raising demands of society within an increasingly volatile socio-economic environment.